-As of 31 December 2023, the Group had 51 employees, including senior management, of which 20 are female and 31 are male.
+As of 31 December 2024, the Group had 51 employees, including senior management, of which 22 are female and 29 are male.
 The Group has built a gender equal workplace by providing training and promotion opportunities, enabling access to resources and offering rewards to all employees equally.
-The Group considers the current employees' gender ratio to be appropriate with respect to the Group's circumstances, and intends to maintain similar level of gender balance.